MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 - each remediation has a least-privilege reason;
 - allowed and denied behavior has been tested;
 - the final scanner returns no in-scope findings;
-- CloudTrail records the key actions;
+- CloudTrail records the key actions.
-- all published evidence passes the redaction checklist.

 ## Cleanup